ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Katyana Vert-pre, and
 Athol Whitten.
 Mentors:
-Ian Taylor, André Punt, and Richard Methot.
+Richard Methot,
-Discussions with these individuals were instrumental to developing ss3sim.
+André Punt, and
-Many participants also contributed code and are listed as authors within specific ss3sim R functions.
+Ian Taylor.

 # Funding
 SCA was supported by Fulbright Canada, NSERC, and a Garfield Weston Foundation/B.C.
 Packers Ltd.\ Graduate Fellowship in Marine Sciences.